On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand: A Structured Approximation Approach

-The assumption of Theorem \ref{them:approx} will be satisfied when the supply of drivers is not too small in relative to $\BFzeta^{n}$, otherwise any static myopic policy is infeasible (and a feasible policy must be fully adaptive to the realization of $(\mathcal I^{n'}, \BFq^{n'}, \BFzeta^{n'})$).
-Nonetheless, the nonexistence of a feasible static myopic policy does not exclude the feasibility of problem $APT^n(\BFzeta^{n})$, which can still be solved to obtain a reasonable approximation to the value function.
+The assumption of Theorem \ref{them:approx} will be satisfied when the fleet size is not too small relative to $\BFzeta^{n}$, otherwise any static myopic policy is infeasible, and a feasible policy must be fully adaptive to the realization of $(\mathcal I^{n}, \BFq^{n}, \BFzeta^{n})$.
+Nevertheless, the nonexistence of a feasible static myopic policy does not exclude the feasibility of problem \textbf{APT}$^n(\BFzeta^{n})$, which can still be solved to obtain a reasonable approximation to the value function.
+Theorem \ref{them:approx} implies that AJRP is optimal for $N=2$.